Department of English Learning Outcomes

 - Identify characteristics of historical literary periods/movements and analyze works of American, British, and world literature within the contexts of their historical literary periods/movements.

-- Analyze and evaluate the interaction between literature and culture in American, British, and world literatures.
+- Analyze and evaluate the interaction between literature and culture.

 - Develop an analytical/persuasive thesis and perform systematic research and evaluate sources in support of that thesis.

 - Produce effective oral analyses of literary works and researched topics.

 - Master fundamental skills of technical, professional writing, media writing, and/or writing pedagogy.